 Health is complicated.
 Science seemingly contradicts itself all the time:

-- Is cholesterol bad, or do you need lots?
+- Is cholesterol bad, or important for hormone production?

 - Will extreme diets like carnivore or keto work or derail your weight loss?

-- Are you predisposed to any particular diseases?
+- Are you predisposed to any particular conditions or diseases?

 - Which supplements should you take?